Beokro/cpython_pattern_matching/README.md

 * NEW_BLOCK() - create block and set it as current
 * NEXT_BLOCK() - basically NEW_BLOCK() plus jump from current block
 * compiler_new_block() - create a block but don’t use it (used for generating jumps)
+* compiler_use_next_block(struct compiler *c, basicblock *block) - set the block to be current block
+* compiler_push_fblock(struct compiler *c, enum fblocktype t, basicblock *b) - push a block to compiler, if too mnay block will return 0, otherwise return 1
+* compiler_pop_fblock(struct compiler *c, enum fblocktype t, basicblock *b) - similar to previous one, but pop the block instead